-When it was first announced, the idea of Apple having their own retail store was not received well by many quarters – here’s a commentary by Bloomberg business on why “Apple Stores don’t work” dated May 20, 2001, published a day after the first two Apple stores were launched by Steve Jobs himself.
+When it was first announced, the idea of Apple having its own retail store was not received well by many quarters – here’s a commentary by Bloomberg business on why "Apple Stores don’t work" dated May 20, 2001, published a day after the first two Apple stores were launched by Steve Jobs himself.

 Nearly 15 years later, Apple has more than 400 of their retail stores worldwide.

-That said, many Apple Store designs worldwide break the mold and truly outshine their predecessors with amazing architectural leaps of faiths – carefully calculated deviations that do nothing but impress loyal fans and dissenters alike.
+That said, many Apple Store designs worldwide break the mold and truly outshine their predecessors with amazing architectural leaps of faith – carefully calculated deviations that do nothing but impress loyal fans and dissenters alike.

-Brief History of Apple Stores
+History of Apple Stores

 Steve Jobs was not only the brains and vision behind many of Apple’s early and iconic products, he also directed his attention towards glorifying and glamming up Apple retail stores (as they were called in early press releases) to the point where even today, fans still queue up for hours, sometimes days in advance to be one of the first to enter a newly launched Apple Store.